Catholic University of America, J.D.; Law Review

 - Represented Mount Snow ski resort in a contract dispute against the Alliance of Action Sports (ALLI) and its parent company, NBC Sports.
 The dispute centered on Mount Snow’s contractual right to host a nationally broadcast extreme winter sports event called the Winter Dew Tour.
 While there were a number of issues in the case, including whether a contract even existed, a key issue was whether there were any legally recognizable damages.
 ALLI claimed that promotional consideration was not a valid measure of damages, as it was too intangible and speculative.
 Marc and his team used innovative technology in the courtroom to demonstrate to the jury how valuable the media exposure would have been to Mt.
 Snow.
 The jury agreed, and awarded Mt.
 Snow $2.25 million.
-Read the full story here.

 - Won a dismissal of a taxpayer lawsuit against a large Vermont municipality on primary jurisdiction grounds.
 The suit alleged the municipality had wrongfully diverted taxpayer funds from the general fund to support an enterprise fund of the municipality.
 The suit sought repayment of over $16 million dollars, which would have been financially devastating to the municipal enterprise.

-- Represented an electric transmission utility company that was sued by a lineman who was grievously injured in the course of his work for a local distribution utility.
+- Provided personal injury defense representation for an electric transmission utility company that was sued by a lineman who was grievously injured in the course of his work for a local distribution utility.
 The lineman alleged that Marc’s client was “wheeling” an excessive amount of power through its system at the time, causing an arc to occur.
 Marc met with the system engineers, dispatchers, and controllers to understand the complex looped transmission system and operating conditions at the time of the accident to effectively articulate in layman’s terms the fallacy of the plaintiff’s claim.
 At mediation, he settled the case within the client’s targeted settlement goal.
 The settlement is confidential, but the wisdom of the settlement was proven when the suit against the non-settling defendant resulted in a $22.5 million dollar verdict for the plaintiff.